KuyPoly/Venue_booking/README.md

 # 🧪 Testing

-# In either folder, if you add tests:
+( In either folder) if you add tests: npm test
-npm test

 # 🚧 Known Issues